-The Board of Directors of Respiri Limited ("RSH" or the "Company") recognises that a strong corporate governance culture underpins sustainable value creation for shareholders.
+The Directors of Respiri Limited ("RSH" or the "Company") recognise that a strong corporate governance culture underpins sustainable value creation for shareholders.

 This Corporate Governance Statement sets out the Company's current compliance with the fourth edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations ("Principles and Recommendations").